estellederrien/vue-node-mysql-generated/README.md

 ## Description .
 This Full Stack starter will demo out and test the following Sequelize REST <b>generators</b>, and Mysql/Postgres/Sqlite Rest Queries <b>generators</b> .
  No need to write back end code in a relational env any more, using theses technologies.
+The second good thing is that you might rebuild a front end app, using an existing old mysql db, really fast .

 <b>Sequelize:</b>
 - Restizr : https://www.npmjs.com/package/restizr